ProseMirror/website/pages/guide/schema.md

 the parent node, written with a prefixed dot, for example `"table_row[width=.width]"`.

-By default, nodes do not support [marks][##Mark].
+By default, nodes do not support [marks][##model.Mark].
 When desired, you have to explicitly allow them using angle bracket syntax.
 So `"text*"` means “text without marks”, whereas `"text<em>*"` means “text with optional emphasis mark”, `"text<em strong>*"` text with optional strong or emphasis mark, and `"text<_>*"` can be used to say